GIS Projects

 1998: Developed GIS data and an effective cartographic method used to simultaneously illustrate the spatial distribution of several fish species in the Willapa Basin.

-Road Atlas of the Long Beach Peninsula
+Atlas of the Long Beach Peninsula, Washington

 The Willapa Basin Atlas

-Northwest Industrial Area Neighborhood ~ Street Tree Map
+Northwest Industrial Area Neighborhood - Street Tree Map

 1880-1990 Surface Water Changes, Portland Oregon

-1995: Development of an atlas of surface water changes in Portland, Oregon based on spatio-temporal data obtained from 1:10,000-1:40,000 scale sources.
+1995: Development of a digital atlas of surface water changes in Portland, Oregon based on spatio-temporal data obtained from 1:10,000-1:40,000 scale sources.
+Read More.....

 Phillip Williams and Associates

-Street Tree Base Maps, Portland Oregon
+The Irvington Neighborhood Street Tree Base Map, Portland Oregon

-Metropolitan Greenspaces
+Portland Metropolitan Greenspaces

-Fishhawk Lake
+Fishhawk Lake Landslide Study

 1990-1991: Investigation of causes of sedimentation in the (man-made) Fishhawk Lake located at the base of 23 square mile watershed with active timber operations.
 This project was supervised by (the late) Dr. Leonard Palmer.